MW 5x25 / N38 - neodymium magnet

 - High temperatures can reduce the power of neodymium magnets.
 Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the form and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these devices have the potential to complicate diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, tiny parts of these devices can be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.